-- id is the unique identifier. - templatePath is the path to the JasperReports XML template file. - onArtefactTypes (optional, default: any) is a semicolon-separated list of artefact types for which it will be available. - roles (optional, default: any) is a semicolon-separated list of roles that are allowed to view and use it. - groups (optional, default: any) is a semicolon-separated list of Squore groups that are allowed to view and use it. - logo (optional, default none) is the path to the logo file.
+- id is the unique identifier. - templatePath is the path to the JasperReports XML template file. - onArtefactTypes (optional, default: any) is a semicolon-separated list of artefact types for which it will be available. - roles (optional, default: any) is a semicolon-separated list of roles that are allowed to view and use it. - groups (optional, default: any) is a semicolon-separated list of Squore groups that are allowed to view and use it. - logo (optional, default none) is the path to the logo file. - availableFormats (optional, default: any) is a semicolon-separated list of document formats.
+Accepted values are PDF, PPTX and DOCX.

 The parameters in Bundle.xml define the data that is exported and fed to the selected template file.
-The template used throughout this manual supports all the documented features and is located in <SQUORE\HOME>/configuration/models/Shared/Reports/templates/template.jrxml.
+The template used throughout this manual supports all the documented features and is located in <SQUORE_HOME>/configuration/models/Shared/Reports/templates/template.jrxml.